Abel Stearns: Early life

 Stearns was born in Lunenburg, Massachusetts, the son of Elizabeth (née Goodrich) and Levi Stearns, a farmer.
-His parents were both from families that came from England in the 1600s.
+His parents were both from families that came from England in the 17th century.
 In about 1826 he went to Mexico, where he became a naturalized citizen.

 Los Angeles

-In 1829, Stearns emigrated to Monterey, California, and then settled in the Pueblo de los Ángeles in present day Los Angeles, California.
+In 1829, Stearns emigrated to Monterey, California, and then settled in the Pueblo de los Ángeles in present-day Los Angeles, California.
 He obtained a government concession to build a warehouse at San Pedro, the nearest seaport.
 Later, he established a stagecoach route connecting San Pedro Bay with the Los Angeles pueblo.
 In 1831, he built a three-story flour mill on North Spring Street, Los Angeles.
 Soon, Stearns became one of the most prominent and influential citizens of the pueblo.

 In 1842 Stearns bought his first rancho, the 28000 acre Rancho Los Alamitos between Los Angeles and the harbor.
 A drought occurred between 1862 and 1864 which was said to have resulted in the death of 50,000 cattle on Stearns land alone.
 Stearns mortgaged the rancho to Michael Reese, who then purchased it at a sheriff's sale.
 Reese's estate was then sold to John W. Bixby and Isaias W. Hellman, a founder of the Farmers and Merchants Bank.

 In 1842 Stearns made the first recorded shipment of California gold to the U.S. Mint.
 On July 8, 1843, his package of 1,843 ounces of placer gold, valued at $19 an ounce, was deposited in the Philadelphia Mint by Alfred Robinson.